fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 13: Standardizing Organic
-Isn't it weird that at least culturally speaking we have two fundamental categories of food--organic and non-organic?
+Isn't it weird that at least culturally speaking we have two fundamental categories of food---organic and non-organic?
 What does that say about our food system and our expectations for food?
 Our discussion about organic food isn't as directly about technology as some of our other topics, but I contend that we can't talk productively about organic practices, definitions, labeling, certification, etc, unless we think about the issue in the context of the various ways in which technology and food have a very complicated relationship (that we have been trying to untangle a bit in this course).

 ### Apr 11
 - Michael Pollan, _Omnivore's Dilemma_ (Ch.
 9: Big Organic), 134--184.